precimed/mixer/README.md

 Note that these parameters point to the results of univariate analysis for both traits, so those must be generated first.
 The results will be saved ``<out_file>.json`` file.

-To test fitted  parameters on the entire set of SNPs one may change parameters as follows:
+To produce QQ plots on the entire set of SNPs one may change parameters as follows:
 ```
 DO_FIT_BGMG=0; kmax=100; extract='';
+STRATIFIED_QQ_PLOT=1;
 init_from_params_file='PGC_SCZ_2014_EUR_qc_noMHC_vs_SSGAC_EDU_2018_no23andMe_noMHC.fit.params.mat';
 out_file='PGC_SCZ_2014_EUR_qc_noMHC_vs_SSGAC_EDU_2018_no23andMe_noMHC.test';
 ```